Conserving Gabon’s Cultural Heritage

 From an overall concession area of 202,000 hectares (ha), we have planted 64,000 ha which includes the rehabilitation of an oil palm plantation acquired from SIAT in 2016.
 We are protecting 99,000 ha of High Conservation Value forest and other areas such as buffer zones.

 In 2011 we were the first company to apply the RSPO’s new plantings procedures in Africa for the Awala plantation.
-To date 112,455 ha of our palm plantations in Gabon are RSPO certified and we are on track to achieve 100 per cent RSPO certification of our operations in Gabon by 2021.
+In 2022 we achieved RSPO certification for all of our concessions, becoming the largest fully certified company in Africa.
 Gabon’s lands are also protected through a National Parks network (11% of land area), and all forestry concessions are subject to the country’s sustainable forestry laws.

 The investment in palm plantations in Gabon has created employment opportunities for about 6,000 Gabonese nationals, of whom many had never previously had permanent employment.
 We have invested heavily in training to develop the range of new skills required on a palm plantation and its associated activities.